All users must have a current public library card in good standing.

 All users must be 13 years or older, with the exception of scheduled computer classes speciifically for children.

-Computer usage is limited to 90 minutes per session in the Computer Center or 30 minutes per session at a Computer Center Express.
+Computer usage is limited to 90 minutes per session in the Computer Center.
+There are four computers that are for 45 minute sessions.
 This limit includes the time required for printing and saving files.
 Time may be extended for a maximum of 180 minutes per day.
 A reservation is held for 10 minutes.

-There are two 15 minute Express Computers in the Reference Area.
-Printing from these computers is done using the Computer Center printer.
-Time extensions are not permitted on these computers
+There are two 15 minute Express Computers as well.
+Time extensions are not permitted on these computers.

 Two people are allowed per terminal.